-New students will complete UTA's COVID-19 web-based training during their New Student Orientation.
+New students may complete UTA's COVID-19 web-based training through Canvas.
 New employees will also complete the training as part of the new employee compliance training curriculum.
 In addition to completing the training, faculty, staff, and students will pledge a commitment to abide by all University requirements for health and safety of the community, including:

 - Social distancing,

-- Proper use of face coverings,

 - Daily self-monitoring for symptoms, and

 - Staying home when sick or when you have been in close contact with an individual known to have COVID-19.